zh121800/OFFSIDE/README.md

 # OFFSIDE
 ![示例图片](./pipeline.png)
-This repo contains datasets and codes for our paper "OFFSIDE: Benchmarking Unlearning Misinformation in Multimodal Large Language Models" (under review)
+This repo contains datasets and codes for our paper "OFFSIDE: Benchmarking Unlearning Misinformation in Multimodal Large Language Models" (under review).

 ## Contents